am1macdonald/PassPorter/README.md

     pip install -r requirements.txt
    ```
 7. Create a `.env` file in the root of the project using the `.env.example` file as a template.
+   - I used `openssl rand -base64 60` in my Linux shell

 ## Usage